freeradical13/freeradical13.github.io/index.md

 #### Epithelial Tissue

-[Epithelial tissue][] lines the surface of organs, some inner cavities in organs, and the outside of the body or [epidermis][].
+[Epithelial tissue][] lines the surface of organs, some inner cavities in organs, and the outside of the body.
 The main type of cell in epithelium is the epithelial cell.

-The outer covering of the body is called the [integumentary system][] which includes the outer epidermis, hair, and nails.
+In some organisms, the outside of the body forms a tissue called Skin which is made of the outermost [epidermis][], the inner [dermis][], and the innermost [subcutaneous tissue][] (or [hypodermis][]).
+In some organisms, the skin is part of the [integumentary system][] which also includes hair and nails.

 [Transport Epithelia][] are layers of cells that move solutes in different directions to help with osmoregulation.